-The cost-shared ecosystem restoration feasibility study is being conducted in response to a resolution by the US House of Representatives Committee in Transportation and Infrastructure dated July 23, 1998.
-The feasibility study will examine structural and non-structural means for reducing environmental impacts to the river corridor that have resulted from human activity including sand and gravel mining operations.
+The cost-shared ecosystem restoration feasibility study was being conducted in response to a resolution by the US House of Representatives Committee in Transportation and Infrastructure dated July 23, 1998.
+The feasibility study was to examine structural and non-structural means for reducing environmental impacts to the river corridor that have resulted from human activity including sand and gravel mining operations.
 Approximately 10,690 acres have experienced serious degradation of fish and wildlife habitat throughout the basin.
-Project development and implementation may significantly contribute to the watershed management objectives of the State of Louisiana.
-Project Status
+Project development and implementation would significantly contribute to the watershed management objectives of the State of Louisiana.

-The feasibility cost-sharing agreement between the U.S. Army Corps of Engineers (USACE) and the Pontchartrain Levee District (PLD) was signed in November 2003.
+Project Status The feasibility cost-sharing agreement between the U.S. Army Corps of Engineers (USACE) and the Pontchartrain Levee District (PLD) was signed in November 2003.
 To date, the primary effort has been the preparation of a hydrologic, hydraulic, and sediment analysis.
-These analysis were furnished to the USACE by PLD.
+This analysis was furnished to the USACE by PLD.
 The analysis confirmed the serious degradation of a 30-mile reach of the river upstream of Denham Springs, Louisiana.
 This degradation issue is amplified by other human activity and floodplain issues that need to be addressed.
-The USACE Vicksburg District project delivery team and the PLD are currently conducting the study.
-This partnership is currently updating the project management plan and study cost estimate.
+The USACE Vicksburg District project delivery team and the PLD were conducting the study.
 Progress has been limited because of Federal funding constraints.
-Project Schedule Due to the Federal Government budgetary constraints, an updated schedule has not been prepared.
-Project Funding Requirements for FY 2013 The USACE current estimated feasibility study cost is \$5.2 million.
-The Pontchartrain Levee Distinct, as non-federal sponsor, will cost share \$2.6 million, or half of the cost.
-In FY 2013 the USACE has the capability to allocate \$1,000,000 in Federal funds to advance the study.
-Prior to the implementation phase of this important project, the PLD will develop a formula to involve appropriate state agencies, parishes, and non-governmental organizations such as the Nature Conservancy and Ducks Unlimited.
+Recent informal indications from the Corps are that they intend to shut down and close out the study because there has been no funding for the study in more than 5 years.
+Project Schedule Due to the Federal budgetary constraints, an updated schedule will not be prepared since this study will be shut down and closed out.